 In the modern era, the spread of Vipassana started from 1969 when Mr. S. N. Goenka, a dhamma messenger of modern times, returned to India - the country of origin of Vipassana, where Buddha’s teachings were totally lost and ‘Vipassana’ was a foreign word.
 Long ago, the Ganges of Dhamma flowed from India to Burma; the time was ripe for it to return to its native land.

-After initial difficulties, Mr. Goenka conducted his first Vipassana course in Mumbai for his parents and few family friends.
+After initial difficulties, Mr. Goenka conducted first Vipassana course in Mumbai, from July 3 to 13, 1969, for his parents and few family friends.
 On the completion of the first course, another course was immediately organized in Madras.
 Courses started being conducted one after the other - the clock of Vipassana had well and truly struck.

 Students who benefited from these initial courses, enthusiastically came forward to arrange future courses.
 People started offering places to conduct Vipassana courses - Dharamshalas (rest houses for pilgrims), college or school buildings, the hostels of universities and research institutes, library buildings, stadiums, prison buildings, royal palaces and crumbling ruins.
 It was as if all gates opened to welcome Dhamma wholeheartedly.